Harlem Renaissance

 Nella Larsen

 Larsen (1891-1964) was a nurse, librarian, novelist, key figure in the Harlem Renaissance, and the first black woman to graduate from the New York Public Library's Library School.
 She is best known for her two novels, "Quicksand" (1928) and "Passing" (1929), which explored complex themes of racial identity, mixed-race heritage, and the struggle for acceptance in both black and white communities.
-She also made history as the first African American woman to win a Guggenheim Fellowship for creative writing (1930).
+She also made history as the first Black woman to win a Guggenheim Fellowship for creative writing (1930).

 May 21